Topic

 The guidelines provide an overview of the cases in which an entry visa (D-visa) can be issued and the procedures that must be followed.
 The guidelines make reference to other guidelines relating to entry visas, where such are available.

-Section 2 describes how the UDI sets entry deadlines.
+Chapter 2 describes how the UDI sets entry deadlines.

 The information provided about the foreign service missions’ role and duties apply correspondingly to the Governor of Svalbard.